-This clearing opened up about 100 square yards off the road and there was a large bush just beside the road.
-We parked and explored the area until lunchtime when we went back to the truck to eat on the tailgate.
+This clearing opened up about 100 square yards off the road. there was a large bush just beside the road.
+We parked and explored the area until lunchtime.
+Then we went back to the truck to eat on the tailgate.
 We saw an old beat-up truck drive past us with an older man driving and a younger man in the passenger seat.
-They had chainsaws in the bed of the truck but we didn’t think anything of it figured they were going woodcutting.
+They had chainsaws in the bed of the truck but didn’t think anything of it.
+We figured they were going woodcutting.

 Now that first occurrence didn’t escalate past making sure my gun was accessible but I think it’s still important to tell stories of situational awareness because the turning point of many stories only takes seconds.
-It also gives more background as to my mindset for the second incident when it wasn’t just a gut feeling and there was an imenent threat to my life and others.
+It also gives more background as to my mindset for the second incident when it wasn’t just a gut feeling and there was an imminent threat to my life and others.

 That evening my friend and I had returned to my apartment in the city and it was about 7 pm.
 My roommate was asleep since she was working graveyard shifts and my friend and I began making dinner when there was a knock on the door.
 By the time I had walked to the door the person pounded on the door and then yelled open up.
 I looked through the peephole and saw a tall muscular man who was visibly drunk or intoxicated in some way.
-I called out to him thru the door to ask him what he wanted and this set him off he began swearing profanities and pounding on the door again.
+I called out to him thru the door to ask him what he wanted and this set him off.
+He began swearing profanities and pounding on the door again.
 I told him I didn’t know who he was and to go away.

 He continued to yell and slam into the door.
-I told him I was calling the police in a loud and projected voice, apparently, my yelling is what woke my roommate up finally, she was sleeping peacefully thru his shouts, but she knew something was wrong when she heard my voice.
-He started calling me “Briana” and slamming his entire body into the door while I was on the phone with 911 to the point where the hinges were moving in the frame and I had a genuine fear the door wouldn’t hold.
+I told him I was calling the police in a loud and projected voice.
+Apparently, my yelling is what woke my roommate up.
+She was sleeping peacefully thru his shouts, but she knew something was wrong when she heard my voice.
+He started calling me “Briana” and slamming his entire body into the door while I was on the phone with 911 to the point where the hinges were moving in the frame.
+I had a genuine fear the door wouldn’t hold.

 The man was still slamming into the door like a battering ram, but then he would run off the porch and downstairs (we were on the second floor) and towards one of our cars that was partially out of sight for a minute or two and we couldn’t tell if he was damaging our cars or the ones around them, then he would run back up the stairs and slam into the door and threaten to kill us as the force of him slamming into the door shook the walls.